-- > Socioeconomic conditions and trends. - ➤ Basic principles of individual and group behavior. - Principles and practices of note taking and report writing. - > Applicable federal, state, and local laws, rules, and regulations governing the operation of social services. - > General principles of public assistance policies and programs. - ➤ Developing and preparing court reports, case plans, case narratives, and safety plans in automated computer systems. - Entering and retrieving data and narratives from automated computer systems. - > Principles and practices of organization, workload management, and time management. - > Basic principles and techniques of interviewing and problem-solving methodology. - Community organization and the social problems calling for the use of public and private community resources. - > Basic principles involved in the nature, growth, and development of personality and in-group processes. - ➤ Basic strategies and protocols surrounding crisis intervention techniques such as voice modulation and assessing the potential for suicide. - > Basic knowledge of mental health first aide consistent with the population being served.
+- ◆ > Socioeconomic conditions and trends. - Basic principles of individual and group behavior. - Current issues in the field of social welfare - Role and responsibilities of social workers - Principles of interviewingand practices of note taking and problem-solving methodologyreport writing. - Basic public welfare programs on the Federal, State, and local level - Applicable federal, state, and local laws, rules, and regulations governing the operation of social services. - Ceneral principles of public assistance policies and programs.

-- ➤ Principles and techniques for working with groups and fostering effective team interaction to ensure teamwork is conducted smoothly. - > Techniques for providing a high level of customer service by effectively dealing with the public, vendors, contractors, and County staff. - > The structure and content of the English language, including the meaning and spelling of words, rules of composition, and grammar. - Modern equipment and communication tools used for business functions and program, project, and task coordination. - > Computers and software programs (e.g., Microsoft software packages) to conduct, compile, and/or generate documentation.
+- Developing and preparing court reportreports, case plans, case narratives, and safety plans in automated computer systems. - Entering and retrieving data and narratives from automated computer systems. - > Principles and practices of organization, workload management, and time management. - Basic principles and techniques of interviewing and recording of social caseworkproblem-solving methodology. - Laws, rules, and regulations governing the operation of the public welfare agency and the role of a social worker - Community organization and the social problems calling for the use of public and private community resources. - Basic principles involved in the nature, growth, and development of personality and in-group processes. - The medical, legal, economic, and social management needs of individuals and families with special medical needs such as HIV disease, drug dependency, the medically fragile child, Alzheimer's, and the terminally ill - •> TheBasic strategies and protocols surrounding crisis intervention techniques such as voice modulation and assessing the potential for suicide. - Basic psychopathology, the different typesknowledge of mental illness diagnoses, how mental illness affects human behavior and mental health servicesfirst aide consistent with the population being served. - Principles and techniques for working with groups and treatments utilized fostering effective team interaction to ensure teamwork is conducted smoothly. - Techniques for providing a high level of customer service by clientseffectively dealing with the public, vendors, contractors, and County staff. - The structure and content of the English language, including the meaning and spelling of words, rules of composition, and grammar. - Modern equipment and communication tools used for business functions and program, project, and task coordination. - Computers and software programs (e.g., Microsoft software packages) to conduct, compile, and/or generate documentation.